AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 There are five parts: Introduction, Advance, Practical, Optimization, and Others.

-Part Introduction involves seveval basic demos, which are prepared for beginners.
+Part Introduction: basic demos, which are prepared for beginners.

 Part Advance involves some advanced demos, e.g., ensemble stock trading.